 Quick Answer

-The FINRA selling-agreement disclosure rule governs what every Agreement Among Underwriters (AAU) and Selected Dealers' Agreement must include in writing.
-Each agreement must state the public offering price (POP) (or a formula by which the price can be ascertained), and clearly state to whom and under what circumstances concessions may be allowed.
-This is disclosure INSIDE the dealer agreements, not disclosure to the public investor.
+The FINRA selling-agreement disclosure rule requires every Agreement Among Underwriters (AAU) and Selected Dealers' Agreement to state in writing the public offering price (POP), or a formula for it, and to whom and under what circumstances concessions may be allowed.
+This is disclosure inside the dealer agreements, not disclosure to the public investor.

 The syndicate and selling-group documents bind a chain of broker-dealers to a single public offering.
-Every dealer in that chain needs to know exactly what price the security will sell for and exactly what compensation it earns per share.
-The FINRA selling-agreement disclosure rule makes those two facts mandatory contents of the AAU and the Selected Dealers' Agreement.
+Every dealer in that chain needs to know what price the security will sell for and who may receive a concession and under what circumstances.
+The FINRA selling-agreement disclosure rule makes those facts mandatory contents of the AAU and the Selected Dealers' Agreement.

 Every selling syndicate agreement (AAU) and selling group agreement (Selected Dealers' Agreement) MUST set forth in writing:

 The rule applies to member-firm participation in a syndicate or selling group for a securities offering.
-The purpose is to ensure that non-syndicate dealers, selected dealers, and other distribution participants know exactly what they earn and at what price they can sell.
+The purpose is to ensure that non-syndicate dealers, selected dealers, and other distribution participants know the price and the concession terms (who may receive one and under what circumstances) in writing before they sell.

 Think of it this way: The rule treats the dealer agreement as a binding price-and-compensation disclosure.
 A dealer who signs an AAU or a Selected Dealers' Agreement is committing to participate in a distribution; the rule guarantees that the dealer knows the POP and the concession terms in writing before participating.
 There is no "we will figure out the concession later" provision; the terms have to be in the agreement.